nikolaosmparoutis/nikolaosmparoutis/README.md

 - 🤔 I’m looking for help with ...
 DevOps
 - 💬 Ask me about ...
 Python
 - 📫 How to reach me: ... baroutisnk@gmail.com
-- 😄 Pronouns: ...
-Hi Nick

 - ⚡ Fun fact: ...
-I did a half thesis on designing analog electronics for energy optimization, then i started a new thesis to machine learning and control systems got a national award in DS.
+I did a half thesis on designing analog electronics for solar panels optimization, then i started a new thesis on machine learning and control systems, got a national award in DS.
+Still find it a great work and say "Who and how come to these ideas.
+Me?
+I do not remember me."

 ![Krushnat's github stats](https://github-readme-stats.vercel.app/api?username=nikolaosmparoutis&show_icons=true) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nikolaosmparoutis&layout=compact)